Turmeric vs. Charcoal: Which Skincare Hero Does Your Skin Need?

 Factors Favoring Charcoal

-• You have very oily skin that produces excess sebum
+• You have very oily skin that produces excess oil

-• Clogged pores and blackheads are your primary concern
+• Clogged pores and blackheads are your main concern

 • You need a weekly deep-cleaning treatment